Chapter 12 : An Embarrassment for the Ministry.

 Cornelius was shocked.
 How could it have happened that those three children would have attacked the man who had arrived just in time to save their lives probably.
 Everybody knew that Black was planning to kill young Potter and it was well-known that he had few qualms about killing anybody else who might get in the way.

-The teacher appeared quite understanding.
+The teacher however appeared quite understanding.
 It was obvious that he didn't blame the children for what they had done and that he accepted that they believed Black to be innocent.
-A Conounds Charm made sense.
+A Conounds Charm was his his suggestion, which made sense.
 Nobody in their senses could believe Black innocent, not even children.

 This interpretation of events appeared to be confirmed, as soon as they entered the ward where Harry and Hermione were recovering from their ordeal.
 Immediately, both youngsters began to defend Sirius Black, ensuring the Minister that he was innocent and should not be arrested.